Pratikshinde55/Docker-in-Docker-onAWS/README.md

-# Docker in Docker
+# Docker inside the Docker

 ![Screenshot 2024-02-13 152226](https://github.com/Pratikshinde55/Docker-in-Docker/assets/145910708/ec612dc0-eeb1-4933-bf73-cb839fab7d49)

-What is DOCKER IN DOCKER?(DinD)
+### What is DOCKER IN DOCKER?(DinD)

 Docker-in-Docker means we can run Docker containers inside another Docker container.

-In Docker world One process communicate with Other process is because od "Unix Socket"
+In Docker world One process communicate with Other process is because od **"Unix Socket"**.

+Command for go Location:

-    # cd /run/containerd/
+   cd /run/containerd/

+Command for list:

-    # ls -i
+    ls -i

 There are two ways to create Docker in Docker
  1. Lauch Container by sharing Host Docker Socket